zond-platform/ground-control-station-ios/README.md

 ## Todos

-General:
+Conceptual:
 * ~~Redesign and refactor the entire view system.
 Consider using Swift UI~~
 * ~~Refactor Logger class~~
 * ~~Access environment via static function instead of passing it around~~
 * Consider adding live view from the drone
+* Create one unified telemetry service
+* Consider using callbacks instead of delegates for internal component communication
 * Start telemetry services only if aircraft is connected (not the remote controller)
-* Consider using callbacks instead of delegates for internal component communication
-* Create one unified telemetry service
-* Consider subclassing UITableViewCell
-* Take control over initialization order of static variables
+* Control initialization order of static variables
-* Append global constants with parameter constraints
 * Monitor current aircraft velocity

 Map: